Preventing Forklift Truck Accidents at Work

 More than 1,300 people are admitted to hospital with serious forklift truck injuries every year, and the numbers are rising.

 This is by no means an exhaustive list, and regardless of the circumstances surrounding a forklift accident, the effects on a person’s life can be devastating.
-Some of the most common injuries resulting from forklift accidents include:
+Some of the most common claims for injuries we've seen resulting from forklift accidents include:

 Your employer has a duty of care to you and must take reasonable measures to prevent you or any of your colleagues from being injured in a workplace accident.
 If you suffer an injury at work as a result of your employer’s negligence, you could be entitled to claim compensation.